HighCWu/EasyOCR/doc/API-en.md

 OCR text recognition Pictures core classes to complete the call to OCR engine.
 Internally With `ImageClean` complete automatic cleaning, deformation, rotation and identify integration work.

+- EasyOCR support two types of recognition, and recognition results provide direct get the string, save to file, save it to a file and get a string results in three ways.
+  ** Direct identification **: discern, discernToFile, discernToFileAndGet ** Clean and identification **: discernAndAutoCleanImage, discernToFileAndAutoCleanImage, discernToFileAndGetAndAutoCleanImage

 1. **Constructor:**